 Learn to write a great résumé, make an impression at interviews, and be successful on the job – all crucial skills to launch your career.
 Read more about how co-op works.

 Waterloo co-op students earn, on average, $45,000 to $85,000 over the course of their degree.
 And typically earn 15% more upon graduation than graduates of non-co-op programs.

 The University of Waterloo has more co-op employers than any one else.
 More employers means a larger selection of jobs and a broader range of experience.

 Waterloo co-op students tend to have smaller student loans than other students and are more successful at paying them back.

 Build a network

-The many people you'll meet during your work terms can be help once you graduate, providing references or tips about job opportunities.
+The people you'll meet during co-op work terms can be a great source of information once you graduate, providing references or tips about job opportunities.